Honours+ Workshops

 Available sessions:

-All “Creative Problem Solving” workshops will take place at EDLAB’s Tapijn Building X unless last-minute Covid-19 restrictions require them to be offered online.
-All attendees will receive a reminder email with the exact location two days before the session.
+All “Creative Problem Solving” workshops will take place at EDLAB’s Tapijn Building X. All attendees will receive a reminder email with the exact location two days before the session.

 Time Management